TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 Platform variations
 -------------------

-You should always run the setup command from the distribution root directory, i.e. the top-level subdirectory that the module source distribution unpacks into.
+You should always run the setup command kutoka the distribution root directory, i.e. the top-level subdirectory that the module source distribution unpacks into.
 For example, if you've just downloaded a module source distribution :file:`foo-1.0.tar.gz` onto a Unix system, the normal thing to do is::